Falcon712/htb/retired_box/lame.md

 ```
 # msfconsole

+# Basic search
 msf5> search samba

+# Search by type, valid types are auxiliary, exploit, payload
+msf5> search type:<type> samba

 ```

-Review the excellent ranked modules
+Review the excellent and manual (if you recovered a password) ranked modules
 ```
 msf5> info /exploit/linux/samba
 msf5> info /exploit/multi/samba/usermap_script
 ```

+Note: if database error shows when typing in msfconsole.
+Close it out and launch from gui icon.
+This resolves database errors.
 Note: can use searchsploit to avoid the startup

 ```
 # searchsploit <service> <version>